Landscape Studies and Greenspace Management

 Path A is for students with bachelor degrees in Landscape Architecture, lasts two semesters and starts on the 1st of September (blue blocks).
 The first semester consists of three compulsory and two compulsory‐elective modules (with a choice of ten elective modules) which prepare the way for the final semester and an intensive four month master‐thesis.

-Path B is for students with bachelor degrees in subjects related to landscape architecture, such as Architecture, Urban and Regional Planning, Landscape Ecology and Geology.
+Path B is for students with bachelor degrees in subjects related to landscape architecture, such as Architecture, Landscape Planning, Urban and Regional Planning, Nature Conservancy and Geography.
 Path B lasts four semesters and starts on the 1st of March (green and blue blocks).
 The first semester (green) consists of three compulsory and two compulsory‐elective modules (with a choice of ten elective modules).
 For the second semester (blue) path B students join path A and share the three compulsory modules during the winter semester.
 The 3rd semester is an internship and leads to the four month master‐thesis in the final winter semester.

 Both paths contain elements of landscape studies and greenspace management and also include the opportunity to improve language skills, experience other ways of working and gain insight into specialized fields on the edge of landscape studies and greenspace management, meet other cultures and the chance to explore Mecklenburg’s unique landscapes.
 The course is taught in English and the teaching programme is open for both German and international students with a level of proficiency in the English language at (GER) B2 or an international equivalent.
 Particular emphasis is based on teamwork and on developing an independent, interdisciplinary and academic approach.

-This master’s degree is an important step in qualifying for senior public service and is currently in the process of being accredited.
+This master’s degree is an important step in qualifying for senior public service .

 Path A: 30th June for students with international qualifications / 31st July for students with german qualifications.